Ollie Fitch: Florida Creole Girls (1902–1903)

 During the summer of 1901, French actress, Nina Diva, wife of the Austrian millionaire Baron Erlanger organized the Fencing Musketeers (also known as the Fencing Octoroons and Les Mousquetaires Noirs) consisting of eleven black women, which after two months of rehearsing, opened at New York's Circle Theater (October 26, 1901).
 The show consisted of lead performer, Jennie Scheper (born 1877 in Washington DC), who had come from the Sons of Ham show.
 There was also, Bidie Hall (born 1882 in Dunkirk, NY), Edith Adams (born 1876 in Indianapolis), Pearl Hobson (born 1879 in Lisbon, VA), Mattie Stafford (born 1870 in Norfolk, VA), Minnie Brown (born 1884 in Chicago, Il), William H. Ward (born 1876 in Salisbury, MO), Jennie Ward and of course, Ollie as well as two other unnamed women.
 In January 1902, the show played Boston's Howard Theater (January 12–18) and New York's Garden Terrace.

 On February 5, 1902, the troupe departed from Philadelphia aboard the SS Belgenland, arriving 4–5 days later in Liverpool.
-By the time the show reached Europe, the show had lost member, now advertised as the 10 Fencing Musketeers Company.
+By the time the show reached Europe, it had lost a member and was advertised as the 10 Fencing Musketeers Company.
 Early February through March, the toured across Germany, appearing in Bremen, Kiel and Hamburg.
 On April 14, while appearing in Copenhagen's Arenatheatret, the women applied for passports at the US Embassy.
 Later the women appeared in Stockholm's Svea-Teatern (May 1–5) and Budapest (June–July).
 On July 5, while appearing in the Hungarian capital, the furious women attacked their manager for not paying as a much as they were promised.
 The fighting became so severe that Hungarian police had to intervene.

 Afterwards, the women reappeared that October in London, now managed by Geraldine de Grant, a German impresario who renamed them, Die 7 Florida Creols Girls sending them off to continue touring across the continent.
-The troupe later moved on to Düsseldorf's Apollotheater, Leipzig's Kristallpalast, Brussels, Amsterdam's Rembrandt Theater (November 24-December 9) and Rotterdam's Casino Variete.
+The troupe later moved on to Düsseldorf's Apollotheater, Leipzig's Kristallpalast, Brussels, Amsterdam's Rembrandt Theater (November 24 – December 9) and Rotterdam's Casino Variete.